LuXDAmore/generative-art/README.md

 1. Clone this repository;
 2. Install dependencies using `yarn install` or `npm install`;
 3. Start development server using `yarn dev` or `npm run dev`.

+> To access camera and/or microphone from localhost, you need to enable _[Unsecure Origins in Chrome](https://medium.com/@Carmichaelize/enabling-the-microphone-camera-in-chrome-for-local-unsecure-origins-9c90c3149339)_.

 ## 🐞 Issues